KamiliaBlow/kb_lockpicking/README.md

     end
 end)
 ```

+You can use this https://github.com/KamiliaBlow/ox_doorlock_vorp resource, it is adapted to work with RedM and this resource.

 ## Known issues and bugs
 - The lock bolt does not open (animation) when the lock is open (maybe I will implement this in the future)